Shaoqigit/PyXfem/README.md

                                  based on Finite Element Method
                                  contact: Shaoqiwu@outlook.com

-**SAcouS** is pure python software based on an Finite Element libraray 'PyacoustiX' (AcoustiX in cpp version found in my git repo), mainly designed for Acoustic simulation but can be used (extended) to other physics.
+**SAcouS** is pure python software based on an Finite Element libraray 'PyacoustiX' (AcoustiX in cpp version found in my git repo https://github.com/Shaoqigit/AcoustiX), mainly designed for Acoustic simulation but can be used (extended) to other physics.
 This labrary aims at providing the simplest, clearest and easily conprehensive tool to use FEM for purpose of research, education or industry prototype.

 ## Installation and Usage
 ```bash